 When a motorist does not fulfill this responsibility and causes damage, liability could attach to them for damages, including medical expenses, lost wages, and pain and suffering.

-Knowing the ins and outs of New York’s pedestrian accident laws can help protect your rights after a crash.
+Knowing the ins and outs of pedestrian accident laws in New York can help protect your rights after a crash.
 Insurance claims, comparative negligence rules, and filing deadlines complicate these cases quickly.
 A knowledgeable pedestrian accident lawyer in Buffalo, NY, can handle the legwork while you focus on healing.
 They would help you manage the whole process, making it hassle-free.